Ships and Shorelines: Maritime Archaeology for the 21st Century, 16 - 18 October 2015

 Student fee and bursaries: There will be a limited number of places for students, available after 31 July at £15 to include teas and coffees but not lunches.
 There are also Cheney Bursaries available to a few students for travel and accommodation costs.
 Please contact the Administrator.

-Discount rates for joint tickets: To attend the Royal Archaeological Institute conference, 16-18 October and the Nautical Archaeology Society/Society for Post-Medieval Archaeology conference, ‘Coastal and maritime archaeology of the modern era’, 21-22 November, in Portsmouth.
+Discount rates for joint tickets: To attend the Royal Archaeological Institute conference, 16-18 October and the NAS/SPMA conference, ‘Coastal and maritime archaeology of the modern era’, 21-22 November, in Portsmouth.
+Bookings and payments for the conferences should be made separately with each organisation.

 Booking deadline: 1 October 2015